 Add Course Credits

 If you are awarding credits to your Students you can add them here.
 Course credits can be used to track continuing education completion, or if the course is part of a larger curriculum.
 The number of credits can appear on the Course certificate if you choose.

 Step 2: Curriculum

-The curriculum is where you will put your Course together.
-A Course is built out of Modules, and here is where you add and arrange them.
+The Curriculum tab is where you will put your Course together.
+A Course is built of Sections and Modules, and this tab is where you add and arrange them.
 Your curriculum may consist of multiple Sections and Modules, or it could be a single Module.
 A Course will always consist of at least one Module.

 Adding Modules to Your Course

-To select an existing Module, search the dropdown menu for your Module name.
+To select an existing Module, search the drop-down menu for your Module name, and select it.

 Once the Module is added to the bottom of your Course list, you have the option of removing it from the Course or entering the Edit Module page to make changes to the Module content.